 Each lesson has a practical element, which allows learning to be engaging and fun.
 We are fortunate to have a wide variety of resources that the children can use to develop their key geographical skills, for example atlases, ariel and street view photos, a range of maps and symbols, a weather meter and compasses.

 At Bevington we are able to incorporate many trips and immersive experiences, which help bring the curriculum to life.
 For example, we have explored the river systems at The Thames and spent time looking at the physical and human features of our local markets, as well as using data collection and surveys to further inform our understanding.

 In Geography we focus on a range of political and environmental issues that have an impact on both our local area and wider context, example of these include pollution in the local area and over-fishing in the coral reef.
 We teach political advocacy through a variety of teaching activities, debates, surveys and conducting our own research.

-Please find the progression map for Geography at Bevington below.
-This map details the skills and knowledge pupils are taught in each year through the school.
+Please find the subject overview for Geography subject at Bevington below.
+This overview outlines what the pupils are taught in each year through the school.